Skip to main content

 Visitor Facilities And Travel

-The park is located 12 kilometers from Naples, served by Naples airport (25 km).
+The park is located approximately 12 kilometers from Naples, served by Naples airport (approximately 25 km).
 The Circumvesuviana railway circles the volcano's base with connections to Pompeii and Herculaneum.
 A paved road ascends to 1,000 meters on the south side, from which a ticketed footpath leads to the crater rim (approximately 30 minutes).
 Park visitor facilities include a ticket office and guides at the crater access point.
 The park headquarters provides educational materials.
 Tourism is intense, with over 700,000 crater visits annually.
 Queues during summer can be significant.

 Conservation And Sustainability